diogro/expressionVariance-manuscript/main.md

 ---
-title: "Characterizing the landscape of gene expression variation in humans"
+title: "Characterizing the landscape of gene expression variance in humans"
 author:
 - Scott Wolf*
 - Diogo Melo*